beyond-code-github/Superscribe/examples.markdown

 			</li>
 			<li>
 				<a href="#owinparameters" data-toggle="tab">
-					Passing Parameters to other Middleware<small>Shows how to pass parameters captured during routing to other middleware (Owin)</small>
+					Using Parameters in other Middleware<small>Shows how to use parameters captured during routing in other middleware (Owin)</small>
 					<i class="icon-angle-right"></i>
 				</a>
 			</li>